biog

 Shipcote on the wall at The Sage, Gateshead

 Brought up in Geordie land, with roots music all around him (His father, Bill, was a jazz trombonist), Graham started busking on string bass with Round Eyes Ray in a duo called Hot Licks Cookies in the mid-eighties.
 After playing the City streets & arcades, they went on to folk clubs/cafes/pubs.
 The Hot Licks Cookies were well loved in vintage blues/roots circles and twice invited Stateside to the New Orleans Jazz Fest.
-They also accepted another invitation, waltzing around Israel playing various Kibbutz’s and a very hot Jewish/American folk festival.
-Around that time, and with a family life to consider, Graham & his pal Adam, started up the famous Jumpin Hot Club in Newcastle, bringing rockin’ roots, country and blues, reggae and world music to North East England, which is still going strong today, 35 years later.
+They also accepted another invitation, waltzing around Israel playing various Kibbutz’s and a very hot Jacob’s Ladder folk festival.
+Around that time, and with a family life to consider, Graham & his pal Adam, started up the famous Jumpin Hot Club in Newcastle, bringing rockin’ roots, country and blues, reggae and world music to North East England, which is still going strong today, nearly 40 years later.

 Also a singer songwriter at heart, just before the turn of the millennium “Shippy” started putting his own unique material out on demo albums, recorded with / in Frankie Gibbon’s studio in Co Durham, which was originally a café in the old Lambton Lion Park.
 Various pals helped out (Vikki P, Stikks, Gypsy Dave).
 So this gave Graham the idea to form a roving band with all his musician chums and call it “ Shipcote & Friends”.
 Having recorded a few more demo albums (he’s wrote well over 120 tunes) & a great joint effort of Shippy songs with a young acoustic quartet “Mothers Ruin”, Graham then had all the pieces together for a resident & regular Shipcote & Friends.

-“Shipcote Rides Again” from 2009 was the first proper album featuring Bryan Younger (guitar) & Jon Codd (Upright Bass).
-With Cath Reding (Fiddle/Accordion) coming along a year later, these musicians have been the nucleus of Shipcote & Friends for a decade & more.
-Shippy songs have not really changed either.
-They generally have a local jazzy swingy country flavour to them, with lots of North East interest in the lyrics.
-The band have recorded five fantastic albums, which have all been quite rightly warmly received…
+Bryan Younger (guitar) & Jon Codd (Upright Bass).
+With Cath Reding (Fiddle/Accordion) got together with Shippy for an album recorded on reel to reel in 2009 called Shipcote Rides Again .
+These musicians are still the nucleus of Shipcote & Friends for well over a decade & a half now.
+Although Shippy does mix it up, playing solo, duo or trio form with others.
+Shippy songs have not really changed either, however he adapted & arranged some of his songs with the Aurora String Quartet for a full album & a couple special live appearances in 2024.
+Otherwise they have a local jazzy swingy country flavour to them, with lots of North East interest in the lyrics & sounds from all over the globe.
+The band have recorded many albums, which have all been quite rightly warmly received…

 All the tunes, brings a broad smile to the reviewer’s face.
 They’re that eccentricity in all the songs & performance that’s nevertheless so entertaining.